How Do I Know if I Need Help for Chewing and Spitting Disorder?

 If you are chewing and spitting, it could be an indicator of deeper concerns.

-These behaviors are often tied to or help uphold other mental health conditions or disordered eating patterns, which can be harmful for your mind and body, especially long-term.
+These behaviors are often tied to or help uphold other mental health conditions or disordered eating patterns, which can be harmful to your mind and body, especially long-term.

-Seeking help for the condition can help address not just chewing and spitting behaviors, but any other underlying issues that may be going on.
+Seeking help for the condition can help address not just chewing and spitting behaviors but any other underlying or interconnected issues that may be going on.

 FAQs